 - Chris Clark - WCVM

-The Master Teacher Awards Committee is responsible for:
+The USask Distinguished Teacher Award Committee is responsible for:

 - Setting the process for communicating nomination deadlines and award criteria to the campus community